Manipal for the Traveller

 Located directly opposite the main administrative complex (also called the EDU building), the Anatomy section houses well-preserved specimens of the human body from head to toe.
 The Pathology museum also houses a section dedicated to the human body including displays of well-preserved organs of the body, both diseased and normal (not for the faint-hearted).
-It also has a section dedicated to inculcate awareness among the general public, regarding various lifestyle related diseases and their impact on the body.
+It also has a section dedicated to inculcating awareness among the general public, regarding various lifestyle-related diseases and their impact on the body.

 HASTASHILPA HERITAGE VILLAGE

 Located just a few minutes away from the campus, the Heritage Village is a collection of heritage homes, traditional artworks and a repository of cultural wealth.
 This project was undertaken by a retired bank employee, the late Dr Vijayanath Shenoy, who was deeply troubled by the razing of ancestral homes and heritage buildings by people.
 This led to his conviction that the preservation of our art, craft, and architectural traditions is of utmost significance.

 The Heritage Village, comprising 26 buildings, restored at the cost of much money, time and effort stand a mute testimony to the hard work and meticulous effort which went into this noble undertaking.
 The Hastashilpa Heritage Village is open to the public with tours being conducted in two sessions from 10 AM to 12:30 PM and from 2:30 PM to 5 PM.